JulianStone5/SoftSysFantasyOwl/reports/report.md

 } Player;
 ```

 The struct is called Player and it stores 2 two-dimensional arrays, one for the players actual board and one for the players guesses.
-Also, to save on run time later in the code, we decided to keep track of the ships and how many spaces each had before they were completely destroyed.
+Also, to save on run time later in the code, we decided to keep track of the ships and how many spaces each ship has that are not destroyed.
 This was held in an integer array where each index was a different ship and the number at that index was the number of spaces left.

 ### Network Implementation
 Once we had the data structure situated, we needed to move onto getting two computers to communicate using a socket connection.
 The most basic implementation is quite standard and can be found in the resources listed above.
 For the sake of ease, below are two segments of the server and client code that are important to establishing the connection.